ssaifurrehmann/pentagram/readme.txt

 The routes for navigating the pages are located in the router.jsx file, with many stylizing details, including the background image and text specifications, are within the styles.css file.

+Use this link to access the live website: https://pentagon-safetysolutions.glitch.me